actusfrf/actus-webapp/ReadMe.md

 ## Set up local environment

+First, clone the actus-webapp repository than continue with the steps for your os.

 ### Linux:

 Start services and set up the database for running the app locally by running the start script in your terminal (needs sudo privileges)